NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays only th ehtird line
+this script lists the 10 newest files